vgfang/raster-router/cmpt383.md

 2. Start the Flask server: `cd project; python3 app.py`
 3. The local IP will be: `192.168.33.10:5000`

-## How it works
-### Routestrings
-Routestrings (`.route`) are a custom plaintext markup format to represent all of the data needed to create a _route_.
-They are designed to be human readable and contain the information for a route's name, description, arguments, and commands.
-To make these processable with user input, three break characters had to be made.
-These are the newline(`\sn\n`), space(\s: ), and argument(\arg: ).

-During the process of creating routes, the browser client is creating a routestring in the background using Javascript.
-The image generation functionality is achieved though AJAX calls from Javascript to Flask, where the file manipulation is done, which calls the Golang binary to generate a new image.
-Lastly, Javascript updates the browser client image.

-### Commandstrings
-A Commandstring is a single line of plaintext which represents a single command.
-These can be ran sequentially and running a routestring executes a list of commands to produce the final image.
-These strings can be parsed by the Golang code, to call different functions and are passed from Javascript to Python to the Golang shared library.

-### Argumentstrings
-Argumentstrings are a plaintext file format, similar to a Routestring in syntax, which defines the user's arguments during _Image routing_.
-These are used provide a linking mechanism between arguments and the routestring commands.

 ## How to use
 ### Creating Routes
 1. The user generates a blank canvas of the size that they want.